Department of Psychological and Brain Sciences

 Motion-induced blindness (MIB) occurs when a dot embedded in a motion field subjectively vanishes.
 Here we report the first psychophysical data concerning effects of microsaccade/eyeblink rate upon perceptual switches during MIB.
 We find that the rate of microsaccades/eyeblink rises before and after perceptual transitions from not seeing to seeing the dot, and decreases before perceptual transitions from seeing it to not seeing it.
 In addition, event-related fMRI data reveal that, when a dot subjectively reappears during MIB, the blood oxygen-level dependent (BOLD) signal increases in V1v and V2v and decreases in contralateral hMT+.
 These BOLD signal changes observed upon perceptual state changes in MIB could be driven by the change of perceptual states and/or a confounding factor, such as the microsaccade/eyeblink rate.

 Hsieh, Po-Jang and Tse, Peter U., "Microsaccade Rate Varies with Subjective Visibility during Motion-Induced Blindness" (2009).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1186.